Rust-GCC/gccrs/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 :switch:`-gnateH`
   Set the threshold from which the RM 13.5.1(13.3/2) clause applies to 64.
-  This is useful only on 64-bit plaforms where this threshold is 128, but used to be 64 in earlier versions of the compiler.
+  This is useful only on 64-bit platforms where this threshold is 128, but used to be 64 in earlier versions of the compiler.